cj-mills/christianjmills/_posts/2020-12-8-Basic-In-Game-Style-Transfer-Tutorial.md

 ### Create `ProcessImage()` Method

 Next, we'll make a new method to execute the `ProcessInput()` and `ProcessOutput()` functions in our `ComputeShader`.
 This method will take in the image that needs to be processed as well as a function name to indicate which function we want to execute.
-We'll need to create textures with HDR formats so that we can use color values outside the default range of `[0, 1]`.
+We'll need to store the processed images in textures with HDR formats.
+This will allow us to use color values outside the default range of `[0, 1]`.
 As mentioned previously, the model expects values in the range of `[0, 255]`.

 ![processImage_method](..\images\basic-in-game-style-transfer-tutorial\processImage_method.png)